ArnabNath1/Music-Lyric-Breakdown/README.md

 # Music Lyric Breakdown

-An AI-powered tool that analyzes and breaks down song lyrics using LangChain, LlamaIndex, and Gemini Pro.
+An AI-powered tool that analyzes and breaks down song lyrics using Groq, Pytube, Streamlit, Genius API, and YouTube API.

 ## Features